Keto Chocolate Avocado Ice Cream

 This avocado ice cream uses 1 cup of avocado flesh, which means 215 grams/ 7.6 oz of mashed flesh or about 2 medium-size avocados.

 You must use a blender to make this keto avocado chocolate ice cream.
-This is the key to pulse all the ingredients together.
+This is the key to pulsing all the ingredients together.

 However, it is also important that you always add the ingredients in the right order to make it easier for the blade to blend all the ingredients.

 The ingredients you need in order of addition are:

 - Ripe avocado – add the avocado flesh first.
 It should be creamy as softened cream cheese or sour cream.
 Ripe avocado flesh is not firm, hard, or dark in color.

 - Erythritol – next, add the sugar-free granulated sweetener.
 You can also use xylitol or stevia drops in this recipe.
 Use my keto sweetener converter to check how many Stevia drops you will need to replace erythritol in this recipe.

 - Vanilla extract